metakgp/lord-varys/README.md

 # metakgp-lord-varys
-Lord Varys' little birds fly & crawl through news materials from IIT Kharagpur website's headlines and add them as pages to metakgp wiki.
+Lord Varys' little birds fly & crawl through news materials from IIT Kharagpur website's headlines and add them into news.json file.
+Surgeon blackjack can be used to add these news articles into metakgp wiki-pages.
-Can be used to crawl through events calender too, at the start of a year.